whitef0x0/node-email-verification/README.md

 });
 ```

+###Step 4: Create a TempUser Model in your Signup Handler
 Then, create an instance of the User model, and then pass it as well as a custom callback to `createTempUser`.
-The callback should take three parameters: an error if any occured, an instance of the persistent user if the user already exists in the persistent collection (`null` otherwise), and the new temporary user that's created.
-If the user already exists in the temporary collection or persistent collection, or if there are any errors, then this last parameter will be `null`.

-Inside the `createTempUser` callback, make a call to the `sendVerificationEmail` function, which takes three parameters: the user's email, the URL assigned to the user, and a callback.
-This callback takes two parameters: an error if any occured, and the information returned by Nodemailer.
+Inside your `createTempUser` callback, make a call to the `sendVerificationEmail` function.

 ```javascript
 // get the credentials from request parameters or something